42-Ikole-Systems/kmalloc/README.md

 - **Page run:** 1+ contiguous pages within a chunk.
 - **Region:** contiguous bytes that can be used for an allocation.
 - **Zone:** pre-allocated contiguous chunk(s) for small or large allocations.
-- **Slab:** a region that can accommodate a specific number of objects of the same size.
+- **Slab:** a region that can accommodate a specific amount of objects of the same size.

 # ℹ️ Sources and References
 - [jemalloc paper](https://people.freebsd.org/~jasone/jemalloc/bsdcan2006/jemalloc.pdf)